obsidiansystems/obelisk/lib/route/docs/introduction.md

 ```

 Route declared using `obelisk-route` are bidirectional, meaning that any route that can be encode
 to types and matched on can also be encoded as a url *without losing information*.
-This also
-provdies a test case that you can apply to any routes that you create.
-If they fail this test
-then they are not valid routes.

 * **Common modifications made to routes, whereever possible, will be caught by the compiler.**

 When you make common modifications to routes, such as adding or removing a route, you get
 "incomplete case" and similar warnings everywhere you need to update your application.
-Changing
-the type of a route will be a complete build failure until each use-case is fixed.
-This makes it
-*much* harder to miss things when you add routes.
+The type
+system also makes it *much* easier to catch those easy to forget things, such as updating nav-bars,
+or the breadcrumb widget that needs a human-readable description.

+* **Behaviour of routes is identical for Backend and Frontend**

+This package doesn't have a distinction between backend or frontend routes, these are only different
+types so their behaviour is identical.
+This guarantees that rendering completed during backend
+hydration will be indistinguishable from rendering on the frontend.

 It may seem odd that `obelisk-route` does not provide a way to specify the HTTP Method for a given
 route.
 This is due to the requirement that this package may be used when rendering a page on the